jas88/RDMP/docs/refactoring/memory-repository-per-type-dictionaries.md

 }

 /// <summary>
-/// Gets all objects of a specific type efficiently.
+/// PROPOSED: Gets all objects of a specific type efficiently.
 /// </summary>
 protected IEnumerable<T> GetObjectsOfType<T>() where T : IMapsDirectlyToDatabaseTable
 {